lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

   };
 ```

 This function is simple.
-You can see that every event returned a `ReasonReact.Update` with a new state, and every command return a `ReasonReact.UpdateWithSideEffects` with a new state and another function that will trigger side effects.
+You can see that every event returned a `ReasonReact.Update` with a new state, and every command returned a `ReasonReact.UpdateWithSideEffects` with a new state and another function that will trigger side effects.
 Let's have a look at those functions now.

 ## Side Effects

 Let's start writing the `createDeckSideEffects` function.
-ReasonReact's side effects functions receive the components `self` as the parameter, and need to return `unit`.
+ReasonReact's side-effect functions receive the components `self` as the parameter, and need to return `unit`.
 This is what the function should do:

 * Fetch the API to create a deck
 * Decode the API response to a `deck` type